 A public research university, Montclair State University delivers the instructional and research resources of a large public university in a supportive, sophisticated and diverse academic environment.
-The University’s 9 colleges and schools serve over 20,000 undergraduate and graduate students each year, in more than 300 doctoral, master’s, and baccalaureate level programs.
+The University’s 11 colleges and schools serve more than 21,000 undergraduate and graduate students each year, in more than 300 doctoral, master’s, and baccalaureate level programs.

 The University’s new Center for Environmental and Life Sciences is devoted to environmental, health and pharmaceutical science research.
 The Center was designed to foster academic/industry partnerships and collaborations.

 With 107,000 square feet, the state-of-the-art Center features classrooms and research labs, expanding the University’s science research infrastructure by 50%.
-The University’s other institutes and centers include the Sokol Institute for Pharmaceutical Life Sciences and the Center for Quantitative Obesity Research.
+The University’s other institutes and centers include the Sokol Institute for Pharmaceutical Life Sciences and the New Jersey Center for Water Science and Technology.